matter-labs/era-contracts/docs/bridging/bridgehub/starting_l1->l2_txs.md

 > This document will not cover how ZK Gateway works, you can check it out in a separate doc (TODO: link).

 # BridgeHub & Asset Routers

-In the previous section we discussed how ZKChains and CTMs work.
-However, these are just means to get the collection of chains that can trust each other, while providing robust customizability for each individual chain.

-In this section we’ll explore how exactly unified liquidity is achieved and how do ZKChains get deployed.
+In this section we’ll explore how exactly unified liquidity is achieved.

 ## Asset router as the main asset bridging entrypoint